Licensed practical nurse

-A licensed practical nurse (LPN), in much of the United States and Canada, is a nurse who cares for people who are sick, injured, convalescent, or disabled.
+A licensed practical nurse (LPN), in much of the United States and Canada, is a nurse who provides direct nursing care for people who are sick, injured, convalescent, or disabled.
 In the United States, LPNs work under the direction of physicians, mid-level practitioners, and may work under the direction of registered nurses depending on their jurisdiction.

-In Canada, LPNs/RPNs work autonomously similar to the registered nurse in providing care and are responsible for their individual actions and practice.
+In Canada, LPNs' scope of practice is autonomously similar to the registered nurse in providing direct nursing care.
+They are also responsible for their individual actions and practice.

-Another title provided is "registered practical nurse" (RPN) in the Canadian province of Ontario.
+Another title provided in the Canadian province of Ontario is "registered practical nurse" (RPN).
 In California and Texas, such a nurse is referred to as a licensed vocational nurse (LVN).

 In the United States, LPN training programs are one to two years in duration.
 All U.S. state and territorial boards also require passage of the NCLEX-PN exam.
 In Canada (except for Québec), the education program is two years of full-time post-secondary and students must pass the Canadian Practical Nurse Registration Exam (CPNRE), administered by the for-profit Yardstick Assessment Strategies.
 In 2022, Ontario and British Columbia plan to discontinue CPNRE in favour of the REx-PN, administered by the National Council of State Boards of Nursing (NCSBN).